Maxinum/Logistics-Framework/README.md

 ## 💾 Installation

-To run the WareHouseBot locally, follow these steps:
+To run the Logistic Framework locally, follow these steps:

 1. Clone the repository to your local machine.
 2. Navigate to the project's root directory.